GoogleCloudPlatform/terraform-google-enterprise-genai/test/README.md

 Create a trigger on `build/int.cloudbuild.yaml` and set `_ORG_ID`, `_PROJECT_ID`, `_PROJECT_NUMBER`, `_DNS_ZONE_DOMAIN`, `_PLATFORM_ADMIN_MEMBERS`, plus either `_MCP_SSL_CERTIFICATE_ID` (A) or `_DNS_ZONE_NAME` (B).

 `verify` asserts Terraform outputs, that the VPC and Agent Gateway exist, and that the attached cert is `ACTIVE`.
-It does not deploy the ADK agent or send Playground prompts (that remains a manual step in the example README).
+It then builds the real MCP images, deploys the ADK `mortgage-agent` runtime, and sends the Playground prompts (Sterling tax/income summary, then email to `jane@example.com` with IAP in `DRY_RUN`).
+SSNs from the mock DMS must not appear in the replies.
+The reasoning engine is deleted at the end of `verify`.